ncayllahua/GigisPizzaHOL/devmachine-marketplace.md

-# Create a Development Machine from OCI marketplace.
+# Development Machine from OCI marketplace.
 If you want to create a development machine in your compartment you can choose a predefined development image from OCI marketplace.
 This development machine will have installed next development software:

 **Languages and Oracle Database Connectors**